 Mercedes-Benz New Zealand

 - Acting for McGrath Nicol as Court-appointed receivers to the shares of the company which owns internationally renowned Huka Lodge and Dolphin Island in Fiji.
-The purpose of the appointment has been to realise assets sufficient to secure payment of approximately US$25m.

 Other key lawyers: